Infrastructure as Code: Automated Deployments with Ansible

 SSHing Into the Server and Viewing Container Logs

-to view all containers, including old/stopped ones,
+We pass the -a flag to view all containers, including old/stopped ones.

-to view the output from one of them:
+Then we can use docker logs to view the output from one of them:

 $ ssh [email protected] Welcome to Ubuntu 22.04.4 LTS (GNU/Linux 5.15.0-67-generic x86_64) [...] elspeth@server$ sudo docker ps -a CONTAINER ID IMAGE COMMAND CREATED STATUS PORTS NAMES 3a2e600fbe77 busybox "echo hello world" 2 days ago Exited (0) 10 minutes ago testcontainer elspeth@server:$ sudo docker logs testcontainer hello world